+THE ROLE OF CONSUMER CREDIT IN PRIVATE CONSUMPTION AND FOR A SUSTAINABLE ECONOMY

+By Georg J. Huber HEAD of EU Representative Office and Head of EU Policy, DSGV

-THE ROLE OF CONSUMER CREDIT IN PRIVATE CONSUMPTION AND FOR A SUSTAINABLE ECONOMY responses to the public consultation on the CCD: 93% of the respondents had obtained credit in the member state in which they lived and 85% had not tried to obtain credit in another member state.
+The growth of consumer credit in all EU member states in recent years has shown its importance in private consumption.
+However, it remains a 'local' product, since the share of cross-border credit to households in the euro area remains very low, at only 5% of the market.
+For consumers, the main reasons to stay local are language barriers, convenience and legal differences.
+This is also shown by the responses to the public consultation on the CCD: 93% of the respondents had obtained credit in the member state in which they lived and 85% had not tried to obtain credit in another member state.

-By Georg J. Huber HEAD of EU Representative Office and Head of EU Policy, DSGV te some advantages and could contribute to them becoming a more efficient.
+From the point of view of financial institutions, promoting the single market by harmonising regulation may have some advantages and could contribute to them becoming more efficient.
 The CCD review should therefore strike a fair balance between consumers' interests and creditors' obligations.
 For convenience sake, information provided to customers should be simplified.
-Given the importance of consumer credit in private consumption, the directive should be made fit for the digital age and enable customers al to benefit from a wider choice of offers.
+Given the importance of consumer credit in private consumption, the directive should be made fit for the digital age and enable customers to benefit from a wider choice of offers.

-The growth of consumer credit in all EU member states in recent years has shown its importance in private consumption.
-However, it remains a 'local' product, since the share of crossborder credit to households in the euro area remains very low, at only 5% of the market.
-For consumers, the main reasons to stay local are language barriers, convenience and legal differences.
-This is also shown by the the single market by harmonising regulation may have for every customer.
+To prevent over-indebtedness, extending credit to consumers should nevertheless not just be a box-ticking exercise based solely on standardised processes and a uniform set of data for every customer.
 It is important that customers have easy access to more individualised advice if they are not sure whether a credit fits their purposes and their financial capacities.
 Lenders cannot and should not decide for their customers what to use consumer credit for but all parties involved should bear their share of responsibility.
 Lenders must carefully assess customer creditworthiness and embed it in a wider financial analysis to manage their risks.